Ismael616/drug-decision-tree/README.md

 ## overview
-ML Decision Tree program  use a classification algorithm(Decision Tree) to build a model from historical data of patients, and their response to different medications then predict the class of a unknown patient, or find a proper drug for a new patient.
+ML Decision Tree program  use a classification algorithm(Decision Tree) to build a model from historical data of patients, and their response to different medications to predict the class of an unknown patient or find a proper drug for a new patient.

 ## Dataset
 Imagine that you are a medical researcher compiling data for a study.
 You have collected data about a set of patients, all of whom suffered from the same illness.
 During their course of treatment, each patient responded to one of 5 medications, Drug A, Drug B, Drug c, Drug x and y.